 Greg Jarboe: ReelSEO Author

-Greg Jarboe is president and co-founder of SEO-PR, which provides search engine optimization, online public relations, online video marketing, and social media marketing services.
-Jarboe is author of "YouTube and Video Marketing: An Hour a Day", a contributor to Guy Kawasaki’s "Enchantment: The Art of Changing Hearts, Minds, and Actions", and is profiled in Michael Miller’s "Online Marketing Heroes: Interviews with 25 Successful Online Marketing Gurus."
-Jarboe is on the faculty of the Rutgers Center of Management Development and Market Motive.
-He is also a correspondent for SearhEngineWatch.com as well as SESConferenceExpo’s and SearchEngineWatch’s channels on YouTube.
-He is also a frequent speaker at the SES Conference & Expo event series.
+Greg Jarboe is president and co-founder of SEO-PR, a content marketing agency which provides search engine optimization, online public relations, social media marketing, and video marketing services.
+Jarboe is author of "YouTube and Video Marketing: An Hour a Day".
+He is also a contributor to "Strategic Digital Marketing: Top Digital Experts Share the Formula for Tangible Returns on Your Marketing Investment" by Eric Greenberg and Alexander Kates; "Complete B2B Online Marketing" by William Leake, Lauren Vaccarello, and Maura Ginty; as well as "Enchantment: The Art of Changing Hearts, Minds, and Actions" by Guy Kawasaki.
+Jarboe is profiled in "Online Marketing Heroes: Interviews with 25 Successful Online Marketing Gurus" by Michael Miller.
+Jarboe is on the faculty of the Rutgers Center of Management Development as well as Market Motive.
+He is also a correspondent for Search Engine Watch as well as the Knowledge Transfer blog.
+He is also a frequent speaker at industry conferences.

 Recent Posts by Greg Jarboe:

 Polaris, the gaming division of Maker Studios, is a celebration of gaming and geek culture, featuring editorial coverage on the stories that matter to its audience.
 They've just signed four big names that bring over 13 million subscribers and 150 million views per month.

 Videos that are created especially for inclusion with press releases can be extremely effective when it comes to reader engagement.
 Our case study shows how one such news release attracted 55.4% more views because of the accompanying video.